 If you have a narrowed or blocked artery, the doctor may do an angioplasty or a coronary stent procedure.
 In an angioplasty, the doctor puts a catheter with a tiny balloon at the tip into the blocked area and inflates it.
 The balloon presses the fatty buildup (plaque) against the walls of the artery.
 This makes more room for blood to flow.

 In most cases, the doctor then puts a stent in the artery.
-A stent is a small tube made of wire mesh.
+A stent is a small, expandable tube.
 It presses against the walls of the artery.
 The stent is left in the artery to keep it open.
 This helps blood flow.
 The catheter is removed from your body.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.